Baptisteee-zz/Charlotte/README.md

 * Baptiste

 # <a name="install-charlotte"></a>Install Charlotte
-If you are not using maven or gradle, you can use the jar file [here](https://github.com/Baptisteee/Charlotte/releases/download/0.1/Charlotte-1.0-SNAPSHOT.jar)
+If you are not using maven or gradle, you can download the jar file [here](https://github.com/Baptisteee/Charlotte/releases/download/0.1/Charlotte-1.0-SNAPSHOT.jar)

 ## <a name="maven"></a>Maven
 ```